 To pass the course, you need to acquire the grade E or higher on the exam.
 Exams graded as Fx (fail with the possibility of supplementing) will require supplementing through an oral exam.
 After supplementing, the exam will be graded as E.

 PROJECTS AND PROJECT REPORTS

-You will perform an LCA using the software SimaPro.
-The aim of the project is to put theory from lectures and the course literature into practice, and to give practical experience of LCA modelling with a state-of-the-art LCA software.
+The aim of the project is to put theory from lectures and the course literature into practice, and to give practical experience of LCA modelling with LCA software.

 Select topics and form project groups